L1ghtmann/Building-An-Ios-Toolchain/README.md

 ### The flags explained:

-`-G "Unix Makefiles"` tells CMake to use the "Unix Makefiles" generator.
+`-G "Unix Makefiles"` tells CMake to use the Makefile generator.
 [From Wikipedia](https://en.wikipedia.org/wiki/CMake): *"CMake is not a build system but rather it generates another system's build files."*

 `-DLLVM_ENABLE_PROJECTS=clang` specifies that we want to build `clang` alongside `llvm` as a sub-project.